aai-institute/lakefs-spec/README.md

 In order to reduce the number of IO operations, you can enable client-side caching of both uploaded and downloaded files.
 Caching works by calculating the MD5 checksum of the local file, and comparing it to that of the lakeFS remote file.
-If they match, the operations are cancelled, and no client-server communication happens.
+If they match, the operations are cancelled, and no additional client-server communication (including up- and downloads) happens.

 Client-side caching is enabled by default in the lakeFS file system, and can be controlled through the `precheck_files` argument in the constructor: